DID YOU KNOW?

 The Phonetic Vowels

-Research and historical study tell us that ALL the original semitic languages on planet have the same thing in common,
+Research and historical shows us that ALL the original Semitic languages have the same thing in common,

 3 particular vowels and vowel sounds.
 The Semitic (ety def:) proto-language employed a set of six phonemic vowels, three short and three long: *a, *i, *u, *ā, *ī, *ū.
 In contrast to the simplicity of this vowel system, the consonantal inventory of proto-Semitic was quite extensive.
 In addition to employing the lips, the front of the tongue, the palate, and the nasal cavity, proto-Semitic made use of the larynx (the area of the throat in which the vocal cords are located), the pharynx (the upper throat near the root of the tongue), the uvula (the fleshy area at the extreme rear of the roof of the mouth), and the side of the tongue.